cotes2020/jekyll-theme-chirpy/_tabs/about me.md

 order: 4
 ---

-> Good morning, and in case I don't see ya: Good afternoon, good evening, and good night. - The Truman Show.
+> Good morning, and in case I don't see ya: Good afternoon, good evening, and good night. <br>- The Truman Show.
 {: .prompt-tip }

 Chinese individual currently working in Japan.